-AI customer service automation is the use of machine learning, large language models, and workflow orchestration to handle customer inquiries, routing, and resolution without requiring a human agent for every interaction.
-Done well, it means faster responses, lower per-ticket cost, and support staff spending time on problems that actually need them.
-Done poorly, it means customers bouncing off chatbot walls before giving up.
+Done well, AI means faster responses, lower per-ticket cost, and support staff spending time on problems that actually need judgment.
+Done poorly, it means customers bouncing off chatbot walls before giving up, while managers still carry the same support cost and a new escalation mess.

 Most companies sit somewhere between those two outcomes, not because they chose the wrong tool, but because they automated the wrong things first.